ViniciusNyp/ViniciusNyp/README.md

 <ul>

-<li><p>I'm 20 years old! 👴</p></li>
-<li><p>I'm working at Iteris, a software consulting company, where I'm honing my skills in developing high-performance applications.
-With a strong focus on teamwork and collaboration, I enjoy solving complex problems and delivering innovative solutions to meet customer needs. ⌨️</p></li>
-<li><p>I specialize in back-end development using Node.js, NestJS, GraphQL, TypeScript, and AWS services, including SNS, SQS, Lambda, and S3.
-My skills encompass designing REST and GraphQL APIs, microservices architecture, SQL and NoSQL databases, software engineering design principles and patterns, Docker containerization, and rigorous unit testing with tools like Jest.
-Additionally, I have proficiency in front-end development with React.js and also in back-end with other languages, such as Python, Java, and Go. 👨‍💻</p></li>
+<li><p>I’m a back-end specialist with extensive experience in Node.js, TypeScript, and AWS services.
+My skills include REST and GraphQL API design in multiple architectures and databases, software engineering design principles and patterns, containerization, and unit testing.
+Additionally, I’m front-end adept using React.js and have knowledge in other back-end languages such as Python, Java, and Go. ⌨️</p></li>
+<li><p> My autonomous and self-taught nature, coupled with a strong drive for learning, has led me to become adaptable and independently acquire a significant portion of my knowledge.
+Currently pursuing a degree in Analysis and Systems Development, I aim to create cutting-edge solutions to face complex challenges. 👨‍💻</p></li>

 </ul>
-<h1>My main tools and technologies</h1>
+<h1>My top tools and technologies</h1>

 <div style="display: flex; align-items: center; justify-content: center;"><br>